Vinelab/ansible-php-fpm/README.md

 # Ansible PHP-FPM
-Install PHP-FPM on Centos/Red Hat
+Install PHP-FPM on Centos/Red Hat with Ansible

 ## Installation
 Clone this repository inside your ```roles``` direcotry